MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 > [!NOTE]
 > The max degree of parallelism configuration option doesn't limit the number of processors that the SQL Server uses.
 To configure the number of processors that SQL Server uses, use the affinity mask configuration option.

 - For servers that use more than eight processors, use the following configuration:
 MAXDOP=8
 - For servers that use eight or fewer processors, use the following configuration:
 MAXDOP=0 to N

-   >[!NOTE]
+    > [!TIP]
-   > In this configuration, N represents the number of processors.
+    > In this configuration, `N` represents the number of processors.

 - For servers that have NUMA configured, MAXDOP shouldn't exceed the number of CPUs that are assigned to each NUMA node.
 - For servers that have hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors.
 - For servers that have NUMA configured and hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors per NUMA node.

 You can monitor the number of parallel workers by querying sys.dm_os_tasks.
 The hardware configuration of this server was an HP Blade G6 with 24 core processors and 196 GB of RAM.
 The instance hosting the Operations Manager database had a MAXMEM setting of 64 GB.
 After performing the suggested optimizations in this section, performance improved.
 However, a query parallelism bottleneck still persisted.
 After testing different values, the most optimal performance was found by setting MAXDOP=4.